Septic Tank Installation Saskatoon SK

 Can I install my own septic tank?

-Should I replace or Change my Septic Tank?
+Should I repair or replace my septic tank?